tdignan87/TraceSense/README.md

 7. Quality Assurance Non Conformance Log<br>
 In the App it would be great if during production quality assurance personnel can log non conforming issues in the system.
 They select what product is running, and record non-conforming details for that product.

-8. Dashboard <br>
-A dashboard where user can see at a first glance what actions are outstanding, how many audits completed in the last week, month, year, etc.

 # Information Architecture